DevExpress/devextreme-documentation/api-reference/30 Data Layer/PivotGridDataSource/1 Configuration/onFieldsPrepared.md

 ---
 ---
 ##### shortDescription
-A function that is executed when all fields are loaded from the [store](/api-reference/30%20Data%20Layer/PivotGridDataSource/1%20Configuration/store '/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/store/') and they are ready to be displayed in the **PivotGrid**.
+A function that is executed when all fields are loaded from the [store](/api-reference/30%20Data%20Layer/PivotGridDataSource/1%20Configuration/store '/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/store/') and they are ready to be displayed in the PivotGrid.

 ##### param(fields): Array<PivotGridDataSource_Options_fields>
 All [field configurations](/api-reference/30%20Data%20Layer/PivotGridDataSource/1%20Configuration/fields '/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/').